PacificGL/InsurgencyANZ/CustomSkins/README.md

 *NOTE: The point of this is to access all Insurgency player, weapon and attachment vtf files*

 **Preparing Directory**
-* Create "custom" folder in the Insurgency directory
+1) Create "custom" folder in the Insurgency directory
     * *eg.* `'C:/Program Files (x86)/Steam/SteamApps/common/insurgency2/insurgency/custom'`

-## Skin Editing
+## Skin Editing (Do For Each)
 **Preview Skins**
-* Launch Half-Life Model Viewer (C:/Program Files (x86)/Steam/SteamApps/common/insurgency2/bin/SDKLauncher.exe > 2nd option then close the SDKLauncher when HLMV opens)
+1) Launch Half-Life Model Viewer (C:/Program Files (x86)/Steam/SteamApps/common/insurgency2/bin/SDKLauncher.exe > 2nd option then close the SDKLauncher when HLMV opens)
-* Open the Light Insurgent model (Eg. File > Load Model > characters > insurgent_light.mdl)
+2) Open the Light Insurgent model (Eg. File > Load Model > characters > insurgent_light.mdl)
-* After changes have been made to the current model you are viewing, you must refresh the model every time (F5 or File > Refresh)
+3) After changes have been made to the current model you are viewing, you must refresh the model every time (F5 or File > Refresh)

 **CONTROLS:**
-* Zoom: Press & Hold RMB
+   * **Zoom:** Press & Hold RMB
-* Rotate X: Press & Hold LMB in circle and move Left or Right
+   * **Rotate X:** Press & Hold LMB in circle and move Left or Right
-* Rotate Y: Press & Hold LMB in circle and move Up or Down
+   * **Rotate Y:** Press & Hold LMB in circle and move Up or Down
-* Tilt L or R: Press & Hold LMD out of circle and move Left or Right
+   * **Tilt L or R:** Press & Hold LMD out of circle and move Left or Right
-* Move Object: Press & Hold Shift & LMB and move any direction
+   * **Move Object:** Press & Hold Shift & LMB and move any direction

 **Editing Skins**
-* Launch GIMP
-* Open the vpk you want to edit
+1) Launch GIMP & open the vpk you want to edit
     * *eg. Light Insurgent: GCFScape > player > ins_light > ins_light_color.vtf*
-* Edit to your desire, remembering to save versions along the way to revert if needed and apply layers to separate details.
+2) Edit to your desire, remembering to save versions along the way to revert if needed and apply layers to separate details.
     * Save as <description>.xcf in any location)
-* When you make changes, it is good to check it along the way.
+3) When you make changes, it is good to check it along the way.
 First make a separate window with the single layer skin
     * Select > All...
 Edit > Copy Visible...
 File > Create > From Clipboard
-* Create a folder in the Insurgency "custom" folder to describe your model
+4) Create a folder in the Insurgency "custom" folder to describe your model
     * *eg.* `'C:/Program Files (x86)/Steam/SteamApps/common/insurgency2/insurgency/custom/LightInsurgentCamo)'`
-* Create folders that match where you got the GCFScape file from, inside that folder
+5) Create folders that match where you got the GCFScape file from, inside that folder
     * *eg.* `'/custom/LightInsurgentCamo/materials/models/player/ins_light'`
-* In the new window (File > Export As > *location from previous step*\*the exact name of the original file*)
+6) In the new window (File > Export As > *location from previous step*\*the exact name of the original file*)
     * *eg.* `'insurgency2/insurgency/custom/LightInsurgentCamo/materials/models/player/ins_light/ins_light_color.vtf'`
-* Now refresh HLMV to see changes you made, applied to the model
+7) Now refresh HLMV to see changes you made, applied to the model
-* Repeat the "Select > All...
+8) Repeat the "Select > All...
 Edit > Copy Visible...
 File > Create > From Clipboard", in the new window "File > Export As > ins_light_color.vtf", and "Refresh" in HLMV for every change you want to check

 ## License